 I’ve thought much further than the end of my first year.
-Although I have considered my long term Blog goals.
+However, I have considered my long term Blog goals.
 I consider my long term goals to be the next five years essentially.

 I haven’t jumped right in, quit my job and attempted to run my blog full time.
-I’m very much ready to take it slowly (not too slow) and that will eventually be monetizing my blog.
-That isn’t to say I’ve haven’t started.
+I’m very much ready to take it slowly (not too slow), and that will eventually be monetizing my blog.
+That isn’t to say I haven’t started.

 I am currently attempting:

 - Collaborate with brands: This whole subject makes me feel slightly overwhelmed.
-So many websites offering collaborations with brands, DM’s via Twitter and Instagram offering me money off if I review their product.
-So far I have been reluctant but I have joined Zine, Bloggers Required, Mumsnet and a few others.
-I have learnt that although it says followers aren’t important, I feel that unless I hit 3k followers on Instagram it is unlikely I will get some of the larger opportunities.
+Many websites offer collaborations with brands, DM’s via Twitter and Instagram, offering me money off if I review their product.
+So far, I have been reluctant, but I have joined Zine, Bloggers Required, Mumsnet and a few others.
+I have learnt that although it says followers aren’t important, I feel that unless I hit 3k followers on Instagram, it is unlikely I will get some of the larger opportunities.
 Essentially, brands should reward you with a financial award or a gift in return for a review or promotion of their products.

 In 2020, I am looking to further grow my blog and find a few more creative streams maybe in an attempt to make a bit of money.

 - Selling Products/Services: I would be amazed if I created an ebook or an e-course worth a good read.
 That doesn’t mean I wouldn’t consider it.
 There are other things I am currently investigating.

 I am going to leave you with a few things I am working on to increase my blog traffic.